 As a leader among women’s boards in the city of Chicago, in May 2012 The Guild hosted an historic luncheon for eighteen women’s boards serving Chicago’s cultural community.
 A plaque commemorating this historic event, “200 Million Reasons to Celebrate Women,” is on permanent display in the Guild Room.

-A dynamic group of more than 260 members, The Guild today continues to provide strong support to the Chicago History Museum as it pursues its educational mission through monthly programs, annual giving, and fundraisers.
+A dynamic group of more than 260 members, The Guild today continues to provide strong support to the Chicago History Museum as it pursues its mission through monthly programs, annual giving, and fundraisers.